A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Introduction

-The Mundet stability condition in general depends on a choice of equivariant K\"ahler class; here we are interested in the {\em large area limit} in which the gauged Gromov-Witten invariants are related to the git quotient.
-We denote by
+its (invertible) Euler class, where $\xi$ is the equivariant parameter.
+The Mundet stability condition in general depends on a choice of equivariant K\"ahler class; here we are interested in the {\em large area limit} in which the gauged Gromov-Witten invariants are related to the Gromov-Witten invariants of the git quotient.
+Denote by